2.6 Commercial Insurance & Coordination of Benefits (COB)

 Quick Answer: Commercial plans differ in how strictly they limit you to a network and whether you need a referral.
 When a patient has two plans, Coordination of Benefits decides which one pays first — and for a child covered by both parents, the Birthday Rule applies.

-Commercial insurance is private coverage, usually offered through an employer or purchased individually.
+Commercial insurance is private coverage, usually offered through an employer or purchased individually on a marketplace.
 Billers must identify the plan type because it dictates network rules, referral and authorization requirements, and patient cost-sharing.

 Comparing Plan Types